-I’m sure I don’t need to tell you how important it is to stay hydrated: you’ll avoid headaches, improve alertness and concentration, get clearer skin, flush out toxins, keep weight off more easily, improve your mood, need I go on…
+KEEP YOURSELF HYDRATED.
+I’m sure I don’t need to tell you how important it is to drink water: you’ll avoid headaches, improve alertness and concentration, get clearer skin, flush out toxins, keep weight off more easily, improve your mood, need I go on…?!

 5. Move, move, move

 So following on from no.4: you HAVE to get up and move regularly.
-It’s been proven that sitting all day and not moving will have detrimental effects to your health, so set hourly alarms to make sure you move regularly.
-My Fitbit is absolutely brilliant – it buzzes and tells me when I haven’t done enough steps that hour and I have 10 minutes to move my lazy arse.
+It’s been proven that sitting all day and not moving will have detrimental effects on your health (I read a health report somewhere that said “Sitting is the new smoking”, yikes), so set hourly alarms to make sure you move regularly.
+My Fitbit is brilliant – it buzzes and tells me when I haven’t done enough steps that hour and I have 10 minutes to get up and move my lazy arse.